Tradescantia spathacea (Boat Lily) Plant Care Indoors; Watering, Light, Soil, Problems

 If you are looking to add Boat Lily to your collection, you may get them online from Amazon (Link to Amazon).

-Caring for Tradescantia spathacea indoors
+How to Care for Tradescantia spathacea Indoors

 Moses-in-the-Cradle, Boat Lily, Tradescantia spathacea